-Topic: Performance art piece combined with screening of video performance series made in the city of Amsterdam.
-Dog wrapped in bacon is a description of the vision produced by Zofia’s brain without particular reason.
+Topic: Performance art piece combined with a screening of video performance series made in the city of Amsterdam.
+Dog wrapped in bacon is a description of the vision produced by Zofia’s brain without a particular reason.
 While it is a perfect example of randomness of her brain’s creation, it also depicts human’s relation with nature nowadays.
 The concept refers to coincidences that are happening to us and therefore underlines the tricky part of planning the future and the field we can actually foresee.

 Ongoing ISO Repair Café project – VIKTOR VEJVODA (CZ) – until the 26th of June, Fabcity Campus, the Repair Café is located in the shipping container on the first floor nearby the entrance of the HvA Learning Lab.

 Topic: Join artist-in-residence Viktor Vejvoda for a cup of Dutch espresso style coffee at the terrace of the Shipping Container Café to enjoy spectacular views of the eastern part of the island, Amsterdam Centraal Station and undertake activities including…

 + Small electronics repairs and destructions, bicycle basic repairs and bike parts library and exchange shop.

 + Print, scan and OCR on recycled printer, design of daily needed info papers: announcements, advice, lists not to forget, manifestos and greetings cards of only kind and more

 Follow Viktor’s blog for the latest updates amsterdaminiso.tumblr.com